maxence-de/mxc-mfo-translationhelper/README.md

 - Automatically creates or modifies translation files for modules.
 - Supports an exclusion list to prevent unwanted translation suggestions.
 - Logs missing translations during development for comprehensive testing.
-- Lightweight and non-intrusive, does not affect Znuny's standard behavior when not in use.
+- Lightweight and non-intrusive, does not affect Znuny/Otobo's standard behavior when not in use.

 ## Getting Started